Website Dana-Farber Cancer Institute

 - Lead the department’s risk assessment process.
 Assist Compliance Department in developing annual workplans.

 - Conduct compliance-related audits, analyze results and trends.
 Develop and implement, where applicable, corresponding corrective action plans.

 - Track and analyze compliance data to identify trends, education opportunities and policy development.

 - Conduct research, help prepare training and education materials, and aid in compliance investigations and inquiries.

 - Organize and maintain complete, accurate and appropriate compliance program records.

-- Bachelor’s degree required and project management expertise.
+- Bachelor’s degree and project management expertise required.
 Project Management certification, Certified in Healthcare Compliance (CHC) by Health Care Compliance Association, or advanced degree preferred.

 - High ethical standards and commitment to compliance.

 - Handle patient and highly reputable faculty and interactions/communication with extreme care, patience, confidentiality and consideration, and